it3xl/git-repo-sync/README.md

 You can relocate it to any position, move it back, delete, etc.

 **Warning** for your branch assigned to **sync_enabling_branch** variable.
-If this branch name has no prefix from mentioned prefixes then it will be synchronized under the Victim strategy.
+If this branch name doesn't have a prefix from the mentioned prefixes, it will be synchronized according to the Victim strategy.

 ### Conventional Strategy